Birth, Parents and Siblings

 1930/1931 School Year

 Bonnie was a sophomore, one of 24 members of her class and is listed as the class Secretary.
-According to Bonnie Elizabeth, she had a boyfriend from her class named Harland Walker.
+According to her daughter, Bonnie Elizabeth, she had a boyfriend from her class named Harland Walker.
 She was again a member of the Heroditonian’s History Club, of which she was the Secretary / Treasurer.
 She was also a member of the YWCA.
 In addition, she was a member of the Peppy Pirates again.`

 They must have already begun dating this school year at some point, as classmate and former boyfriend Harland Walker writes in Bonnie’s yearbook, “Wishing you and Jim all the success and happiness in the world”.
 Harland learned news of her new relationship as captured in a humorous clip in the campus newspaper: